appKom/home/README.md

 ## Teknologistakk

-Next.js for frotend og backend.
-Tailwind for styling, prisma for ORM, og supabase for lagring av PostgreSQL.
+Next.js for frontend og backend.
+Tailwind for styling, prisma for ORM, og Supabase for lagring av PostgreSQL.

 ## For å kjøre prosjektet